-The Statement of Revenues, Expenses, and Changes in Net Assets reflects positive operating income of \$36.7 million and an overall decrease in net assets of \$40.2 million.
+The Statement of Revenues, Expenses, and Changes in Net Assets reflects positive operating income of \$66.5 million and an overall increase in net assets of \$84.9 million.

-Operating revenue grew year-over-year as a result of growth in net patient service revenue, favorable interest rates on variable rate debt, and positive medical malpractice realization.
-Net patient service revenue, excluding third party settlements, increased 8.5% offsetting collection percentage decline from 44.1% as of June 30, 2008 to 42.3% as of June 30, 2009.
-As in past years, collection rates continue to decline as a result of charges increasing while payment rates do not increase in the same proportion.
-The state of the nation's economy continues to play a role in collection efforts.
+Total operating revenue grew year-over-year as a result of growth in net patient service revenue.
+Net patient service revenue, excluding third party settlements, increased \$82.1 million or 9.8% due to volume increase and a slightly higher collection percentage that offset a decrease in prior year third party settlements recognized during the current fiscal year.
 The Hospitals recognized some improvement in revenue due to the settlement of Medicare and Medicaid Cost Report activities; however, management increased reserves for potential unknowns that may result from the Medicare and Medicaid claims audit programs.
-See Note 4 in the notes to the financial statements for more information.
+See Note 5 in the Notes to the Financial Statements for more information on estimated third party settlements.